-Puglia, Salento, EREMO dating back to the XII century is today a Charming Residence obtained from a careful restoration of an ancient Convent, at 100 meters above sea level, in the green of centuries-old olive trees, and surrounded by the Mediterranean scrub, today protected by the Natural Park, established by the Municipality, to protect this unique and typical landscape of Salento.
-Positioned on the hill, it dominates the beaches of Torre San Giovanni.
-The place conveys charm and charisma at the same time, a place of silence and meditation, this has become a place of maximum expression for those seeking peace of mind and inner regeneration.
+If you are looking for an exclusive residence in an equally exclusive place, D'AMICO IMMOBILIARE offers for sale a hermitage dating back to the twelfth century.
+The structure is the result of a careful restoration of an ancient Franciscan Convent.
+It is located 100 meters above sea level, in the green of the olive trees, and surrounded by Mediterranean scrub.
+The property for sale is part of the area protected by the Natural Park, established by the Municipality, to protect this unique and typical landscape of Salento.
+The Hermitage for sale is located on the hill overlooking the beaches of Torre San Giovanni.
+All around, as far as the eye can see, there is the green and nature of the countryside of Salento.
+The place, unique, conveys charm and charisma at the same time.
+It inspires silence and meditation.
+Ideal for those seeking peace of mind and inner regeneration.

-The Dimora is composed of an ancient church, with frescoes of significant historical and religious importance, kept by the Franciscan monks, like the entire hermitage until a few years ago, then transferred.
-The church today is subject to continuous restoration, thanks to the Superintendency, and open to the public on public holidays where Holy Mass is celebrated.
+The House consists of an ancient church, with frescoes of great historical and religious importance.
+Until a few years ago, the Hermitage was inhabited by Franciscan monks.
+Thanks to the Superintendence, the church today is subjected to continuous restoration, and you can visit it on the opening days to the public Ie, on holidays where Holy Mass is celebrated.

-The rest of the Convent has been converted into a Charming Residence, obtaining 6 Suites with Bathroom, a Kitchen and various services, Swimming pool, two gardens (for a total extension of 3,000 sqm) with internal and external courtyards, but well hidden from view prying, where there is a wonderful garden with centuries-old plants and with a wonderful sea view.
+The rest of the Convent has been converted into a Charming Residence of 500 square meters covered, from which 6 Suites with Bathroom, a Kitchen and various services, Swimming Pool, two gardens in the courtyard and one outside (for a total extension of 3,000 square meters).
+The wonderful garden is characterized by the presence of secular plants and a wonderful sea view.

-The ancient Convent of the Casale welcomes you with its centuries-old history.
-It was born one hundred meters above sea level with the Byzantine rite church delicately frescoed dating back to the XII century.
-It was subsequently led by Basilian monks until it became a commenda of the curia of Gallipoli and then passed from hand to hand until the last commendatory, a noble prelate named Carlo ab al Altan, in 1735 whose coat of arms is still present on the wall of the church itself.
-Around the 16th century around, after the invasions of the Saracens in Otranto, it was decided that watch towers would be erected to protect the coasts.
-This is how the already existing tower was fortified, adjacent to the Church of the Casale, now an integral part of the Residence.
-The structure will still know centuries of alternate management until 1870 when the Church of Rome after the ”breach of Porta Pia“ ceded the temporal power and then its assets passed into the hands of the Italian State which decided to sell the properties by auction.
-So it was that in 1889 Baron Adolfo Colosso bought the Church for 6,500 Lire at the time in order to annex it to the property that surrounded it and already as a dowry to the Colosso barons from the early 1700s.
-Then passed on to his son Massimo in 1915 Church and the adjoining dwelling experienced new splendor and in 1976 they were completely renovated to house the order of the renewed minor Franciscan friars who will remain guests of the Colosso family even when the property has passed to the nephew and current owner.
-After the departure of the monastic order, and after a careful restructuring the Hermitage opens up to a new story.
+The Monastry has a centuries-old history.
+It was realized in the twelfth century, a hundred meters above the sea level with the delicately frescoed Church, where they use to practisse the Byzantine rite.
+Then, it was conducted by Basilian monks until it became a commandery of the curia of Gallipoli.
+Thus, it passed from hand to hand until the last commendatory, in 1735.
+He was noble prelate named Carlo ab al Altan.
+Its coat of arms is still present today on the wall of the Church itself.
+Around the sixteenth century. after the invasions of the Saracens in Otranto, inhabitants decided that to protect the coast would building sighting tower.
+Thus, the already existing tower, adjacent to the Casale and now an integral part of the House, was fortified.
+In the following centuries, the structure was managed, in alternating phases, by other owners.
+Until 1870, when the Church of Rome, after the ”Breccia di Porta Pia“, ceded temporal power.
+Consequently, his assets passed into the hands of the Italian State, including the Hermitage, which decided to sell the properties to the enchantment.
+So it was that in 1889 Baron Adolfo Colosso bought the Church for 6,500 of the time so as to annex it to the property that surrounded it and already in dowry to the barons Colossus from the beginning of 1700.
+Passed then in inheritance to his son Massimo in 1915 the Church and the adjoining House knew new splendor and in 1976 were completely renovated to accommodate the order of the Franciscan Friars Minor renovated who remained guests of the Colossus family even when the good passed to the grandson and current owner.
+After the departure of the monastic order, and after a careful restructuring, the Hermitage opens to a new history.